emaale/cli-contacts-project/README.md

 ## Usage

 If you chose to install the program, you can start it by running `contacts`.
 If you did not do this, you can start it by running `make`

-### Account

-In order to manage your Contacts, you first need to authenticate yourself.
-To do so, you will either have to create a new user, or login with an existing user.

-#### Create

-#### Login

 ### Help